 9.9 Termination of ABC IGNITE CoreServices.
 ABC IGNITE Core Services are terminable on thirty (30) days’ prior written notice unless otherwise specified in an Order Form.
-If an Order Form provides for a term for ABC IGNITE Core Services other than month to month and if Customer elects to terminate the ABC IGNITE Core Services prior to the timeframe specified in an Order Form, then Customer will remit an early termination fee to ABC on the date on which Customer provides written notice of termination to ABC and which shall be calculated as100% of the fees that ABC would have received if this Agreement or the Order Form, as applicable, had remained in effect through the expiration of it’s then current Term (with the amount of each remaining month’s fee being equal to the average monthly fee charged during the immediately preceding six (6) month period) plus any other amounts stated on the Order Form as being part of the early termination fee.
+If an Order Form provides for a term for ABC IGNITE Core Services other than month to month and if Customer elects to terminate the ABC IGNITE Core Services prior to the timeframe specified in an Order Form, then Customer will remit an early termination fee to ABC on the date on which Customer provides written notice of termination to ABC and which shall be calculated as100% of the fees that ABC would have received if this Agreement or the Order Form, as applicable, had remained in effect through the expiration of its then current Term (with the amount of each remaining month’s fee being equal to the average monthly fee charged during the immediately preceding six (6) month period) plus any other amounts stated on the Order Form as being part of the early termination fee.
 Further, if ABC has provided any hardware to Customer, and this Agreement is terminated prior to a date on which ABC has been fully remunerated by Customer for any such provided hardware, then, within twenty four (24) hours of the termination date of this Agreement (in whole or in part), Customer will pay ABC for any outstanding amounts owed to ABC for such provided hardware, which ABC may withhold or offset from amounts payable to Customer by ABC, or ABC may debit Customer’s account, which Customer hereby authorizes.

 9.10 Payment for ABC IGNITE CORE Services.
 Customer agrees that, with respect to ABC IGNITE Core Services selected by Customer as specified in an Order Form:

 (a) the Fees and other amounts collected by ABC on behalf of the Customer, such as pass-through costs and other amounts due to ABC or any ABC Affiliates from Customer pursuant to this or any other agreement will be deducted and retained by ABC from the amount collected on behalf of the Customer.
 The Fees apply to all payments on active Membership Agreements under service by ABC, whether payments are made to ABC or directly to the Customer.
 ABC reserves the right, from time to time, to change the Fees and charges provided for in an Order Form and/or elsewhere in this Agreement for various reasons, including upon a change in the Customer’s average monthly transaction volume, changes in Customer’s late and service fee policies, or changes in the cost of providing payment processing services to the Customer.
-Notwithstanding anything to the contrary, to the extent Client is a Canadian entity, Client shall receive a minimum of ninety (90) days’ notice of any fee increase or the introduction of a new fee related to any credit or debit card transactions.
-In the event of such fee increase, new fee, or a reduction in applicable interchange rates that is not passed on to Client, Client shall have the right to terminate the ABC IGNITE CORE Services for convenience, without penalty by providing ABC written notice prior to the end of such ninety (90) day period.
+Notwithstanding anything to the contrary, to the extent Customer is a Canadian entity, Customer shall receive a minimum of ninety (90) days’ notice of any fee increase or the introduction of a new fee related to any credit or debit card transactions.
+In the event of such fee increase, new fee, or a reduction in applicable interchange rates that is not passed on to Customer, Customer shall have the right to terminate the ABC IGNITE CORE Services for convenience, without penalty by providing ABC written notice prior to the end of such ninety (90) day period.
 Customer grants ABC the right(s) to retain all late and service fees.
 Moreover, Customer’s late and service fees must be uniformly applied to all of Customer’s Members.

 (b) to secure the prompt and faithful performance of its obligation hereunder, subject to any prior, perfected interests or the subsequent refinancing of same even for a greater amount, Customer hereby grants to ABC a first and prior security interest in, and lien on, all accounts (including accounts receivable and the Reserve Account (as defined below)), payment intangibles, Membership Agreements and cash and noncash proceeds which may accrue to Customer, or be derived from, the ownership and/or operation of Customer’s health clubs, including without limitation, all fees, dues, income, rents, issues, profits, earnings, receipts, royalties and revenues therefrom; and all amendments and supplements to and renewals and extensions of any and all of the foregoing, whether now existing or hereafter entered into and all replacements, substitutions, products and proceeds from any and all of the foregoing.
 Customer agrees to execute any and all documents that ABC deems necessary to perfect the foregoing security interest and to otherwise cooperate with ABC, at ABC’s expense, to perfect the foregoing security interest.